 The food we eat contains varying amounts of energy depending on how much fat, carbohydrates, protein or alcohol it contains.
 Each gram of fat provides 37kJ in comparison to carbohydrates and proteins, which contain 16kJ and 17kJ respectively.
 Alcohol contains 27kJ/g.

-This is why there are warnings around consuming a high fat diet, as eating too much of these foods could easily lead to excessive kilojoule (energy) intake and consequent weight gain.
+This is why there are warnings around consuming a high-fat diet, as it’s the most energy dense nutrient.
+Eating too much fat could quickly lead to excessive kilojoule (energy) intake and consequent weight gain.
 However, it’s important to remember that not all fats, carbohydrates or proteins are nutritionally equal.